kgurushankar/APCS.Final/README.md

 Our goal is to create a top-down multiplayer shooter.
 The player has 2 dimensional movement dependent on their shooting direction, which can only be in one of the 4 cardinal directions from the player.

-The game will be a team death match with 2 teams, ninjas vs pirates, who throw shuriken and shoot their guns respectively. with enough servers, the game could become a multiplayer online system.
+The game will be a team death match with 2 teams, ninjas vs pirates, who throw shuriken and shoot their guns respectively.

+With enough servers, the game could become a multiplayer online system.

 The primary feature of the game is the low latency multiplayer shooter experience.

 ### Multiplayer Mode
 * Two teams face off
 * Host can choose to have AI, configure map size, and max number of players
-* Lose by total number of Deaths on the player
+* Lose by dying

 ### Singleplayer Mode
-* Can choose how many players on each team to manage difficulty
+* Player vs Enviornment
-* Play with AI
+* Play with variable number of AI players
-* Score is the KD ratio of the player
+* Score is the number of enemies killed before you die

 ## Instructions:
 1. click and join a server, or the provided server
 2. select your team
 3. use WASD or arrow keys to move
 4. use your mouse to fire
+5. when you die, join another server, or try to get back on the one you were just playing on
 ## Features:
 ### Must Have:
 * Map generation